ml-and-ds-papers-on-the-go/andre-ye.github.io/history/lecture-notes/empire-and-revolution.md

 # Empire & Revolution: Society and Politics in Colonial America
 Andre Ye, 10/20/20 & 10/22/20

+## The Bottom Line
+The American Revolution was political and complicated.
+It was not a neat story about liberty triumphing tyranny.
+Various interests that were in conflict and eventually got worked out in ways that were not so clean.

 ## Introduction
 - 1783: *The Death of Major Peirson* by John Singleton Copley.
 - Battle of Jersey on the island of Jersey on the channel between England and France.